Garden State Parkway: Passaic and Bergen counties

 The parkway crosses into Clifton, Passaic County, where it reaches an interchange with Route 3.
 At this point, the space between the northbound and southbound roadways contains the Allwood Road Park and Ride serving NJ Transit buses.
-After passing under a set of power lines and bisecting a residential area, the route has an incomplete interchange with U.S. Route 46.
+After passing under a set of power lines and bisecting a residential area, the route has an incomplete interchange with US 46.
 Immediately north, the parkway meets the southern terminus of the Route 19 freeway, which heads north toward Paterson.
 Past this point, the highway curves northeast and passes over NJ Transit's Main Line before the median transitions to a Jersey barrier and the highway has a northbound exit and southbound entrance at Hazel Street (CR 702), serving Passaic.
 The parkway heads northeast past many homes before heading into a business district and crossing Norfolk Southern's Passaic Spur line.
 After passing many more residences near the route, the parkway reaches a partial interchange with the southern terminus of Route 20.
 Immediately afterwards, the parkway crosses the Passaic River and enters Elmwood Park, Bergen County, where it comes to a second interchange with U.S. Route 46, serving Garfield.
-Passing more homes, followed by several businesses, the highway then passes over the New York, Susquehanna and Western Railway's New Jersey Subdivision line and under NJ Transit's Bergen County Line before reaching an interchange with Interstate 80 and the northbound Bergen Toll Plaza in Saddle Brook.
+Passing more homes, followed by several businesses, the highway then passes over the New York, Susquehanna and Western Railway's New Jersey Subdivision line and under NJ Transit's Bergen County Line before reaching an interchange with I-80 and the northbound Bergen Toll Plaza in Saddle Brook.